aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/find-and-replace/_index.md

 ### How to Preserve Meta-Characters During Replacement

-If you want to preserve meta-characters beginning with "&" during find and replace process, you can use FindReplaceOptions.PreserveMetaCharacters property.
+If you want to preserve meta-characters beginning with "&" during the find and replace process, you can use FindReplaceOptions.PreserveMetaCharacters property.
 The following code example shows how to find a text and replace it with HTML that has meta-characters.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-ReplaceHtmlTextWithMetaCharacters-ReplaceHtmlTextWithMetaCharacters.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-ReplaceHtmlTextWithMetaCharacters-ReplaceHtmlTextWithMetaCharacters.cpp" >}}

-{{< gist "aspose-words" "38845012a35610163a07b547a36d6563" "cpp-Programming-Documents-Find-Replace-ReplaceHtmlTextWithMetaCharacters-ReplaceHtmlFindAndInsertHtml.cpp" >}}
+{{< gist "aspose-words-gists" "38845012a35610163a07b547a36d6563" "cpp-Programming-Documents-Find-Replace-ReplaceHtmlTextWithMetaCharacters-ReplaceHtmlFindAndInsertHtml.cpp" >}}

 ### Replace Text using Meta-Characters

 Range.Replace method supports breaks in both the search pattern and a replacement string.
 You need to use special meta-characters to specify breaks: **&p** for a paragraph break, **&b** for section break, **&m** for page break and **&l** for a manual line break.
 The following code example shows how to replace text that contains paragraphs and page breaks.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-FindReplaceUsingMetaCharacters-MetaCharactersInSearchPattern.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-FindReplaceUsingMetaCharacters-MetaCharactersInSearchPattern.cpp" >}}

 The following code example shows how to replace certain paragraph breaks with new paragraph break and replace custom text tag with a section break.

-{{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Find-Replace-FindReplaceUsingMetaCharacters-ReplaceTextContaingMetaCharacters.cpp" >}}
+{{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Find-Replace-FindReplaceUsingMetaCharacters-ReplaceTextContaingMetaCharacters.cpp" >}}

 ## Ignore Text during Find and Replace